GlebGrigorjev/GlebGrigorjev/README.md

 🚀 Some of my main projects:

-- 🔭 I’m currently working on a Project in Angular:
+- 🔭 Here are some of my project I ahve worked on:

 [![ReadMe Card]()]

--  🤖 I work in Deloitte Robotics Spain

-- :bar_chart: I love Stats and make cool Dashboards

 <p>
 📫  Born in Latvia, Riga